 In addition to Discover, Google continues to surface more stories across Search.
 Since the Discover Carousel launch, Google has seen content creators using the format to tell engaging stories.
-Readers saw everything from product reviews, to recipes, to first-person travel guides.
+Readers saw everything from product reviews to recipes, to first-person travel guides.
 When tapping on a story in the carousel, you enter a full-screen and immersive experience with the option to tap to move forward to the next page or swipe to an entirely different story in the Carousel.
 To help jumpstart Web Stories, Google worked with a diverse group of publishers and creation tools to collaborate on the product and build out its features.

 Making the Most of Your Web Stories

-We encourage you to tell the stories that you think need to be seen and get creative.
+We encourage you to tell stories you think need to be seen and get creative.
 You can command every pixel, and every story can be designed to fit your brand.
-So if you’re looking for inspiration, check out your own Discover Carousel.
+So if you’re looking for inspiration, check out your Discover Carousel.
 You will find stories geared towards lifestyle content like beauty, fitness, science, entertainment, and more.

 Incorporating Web Stories into Your Website

 Google has developed design elements that help readers instantly identify Web Stories.
-One element is flexible, making it easy to integrate Web Stories into the look and feel of your site.
-Take the experience one step further by embedding the web player into your site.
+One element is flexibility, making it easy to integrate Web Stories into the look and feel of your site.
+Take the experience further by embedding the web player into your site.
 The web player makes it easy for publishers to allow your users to swipe between multiple stories and even enables you to personalize what story to show next.
 When stories are easy to discover, views and engagement can increase, offering more opportunities to monetize your content.

 Speaking of monetizing your stories, until now, the primary ways publishers have monetized their web stories have been direct-sold ads and affiliate links.
-Well, recently, Google Ad Manager and AdSense have launched programmatic ad support for Web Stories, enabling publishers to turn on ad monetization and earn more from stories quickly.
-The story ads themselves are appealing: full-screen ad creatives that integrate seamlessly into the reader’s journey, keeping them engaged and delighted by the story content.
+Well, recently, Google Ad Manager and AdSense have launched programmatic ad support for Web Stories, enabling publishers to quickly turn on ad monetization and earn more from stories.
+The story ads are appealing: full-screen ad creatives that integrate seamlessly into the reader’s journey, keeping them engaged and delighted by the story content.
 As more people and publishers use the format, Google continues to answer questions and provide guidance.